Robert Lock Graham Irving

-Robert Lock Graham Irving (17 February 1877 – 10 April 1969), was an English schoolmaster, writer and mountaineer.
+Robert Lock Graham Irving (17 February 1877 – 10 April 1969), was an English schoolmaster, climbing writer and mountaineer.
 As an author, he used the name R. L. G. Irving, while to his friends he was Graham Irving.
+He is noted for being the person who introduced George Mallory to mountaineering.

 Life and family

-Irving was the son of an Anglican clergyman.
-He was educated at Liverpool College, Winchester College and New College, Oxford.
+Irving was the son of an Anglican clergyman, and was educated at Liverpool College, Winchester College and New College, Oxford.
 He returned to Winchester as a master, teaching French and mathematics and becoming 'Master in College', in charge of the ancient house for the holders of foundation scholarships, and founded a climbing group known as the Winchester Ice Club.

 He married Oriane Sophy Tyndale in 1908 and had two sons, Francis Graham Irving (1910–87) and Robert Irving (1913–91), and two daughters, Mary Oriane and Clare.
 Robert became a distinguished conductor and was musical director of the New York City Ballet, 1958 to 1989, as well as following in his father's footsteps as an amateur mountaineer.
 In 1991, his daughter's name was Clare Peters.

 Irving died on 10 April 1969, a few months into his ninety-third year.